ZalemCoin/ZalemCoin/README.md

 ### Overview
-This project aims to be a community driven, open source, fan made and operated blockchain that aims to bring both fans and those who worked hard to make the "Alita - Battle Angel" experience/movie a reality, the excitement of having your own blockchain and to stimulate interest in the story and support everyone involved.
+This project aims to be a community driven, open source, fan made and operated blockchain that strives to bring both fans and those who worked hard to make the "Alita - Battle Angel" experience/movie a reality, the excitement of having your own blockchain and to stimulate interest in the story and support everyone involved.
 We will be actively reaching out to those involved in the movie and of course the fans as well.